 Long story short: We take a bunch of measurements, crunch a bunch of numbers and figure out what you need.
 Awhile back, we actually published a whole series of articles on load calculations.
 Check those out if you want all the details!

-The second step, although it really could happen at the same time, is to perform a blower door test.
+The second step, although it really could happens simultaneously to perform a blower door test.